 In this post, I have examined 4 generations of Spencers: Nicholas Spencer (1611-1645) and his wife Lady Mary, their son Nicholas the immigrant (1633-1689) and his wife Frances, their 5 sons William, Mottrom, Nicholas, John, and Francis, and finally John’s daughter Frances Spencer Ariss.

 I now see why Colonel Nicholas Spencer is not listed as a gateway ancestor on genealogical society lists.
 It is because there are very few documented descendants left!
 In fact, that branch of the family starting with Nicholas Spencer (1611-1643) almost completely died out.
 Of all of his descendants, only his great granddaughter Frances Spencer Ariss had children whose descendants extend to the present day.
-Frances Spencer Ariss had four children – John (a famous colonial architect and author of the 1780 letter), Elizabeth (my ancestor who married a builder who apprenticed with one of George Washington’s uncles), Frances, and Spencer.
+Frances Spencer Ariss had four children – John (a famous colonial architect and author of the 1780 letter), Elizabeth (my ancestor who married a builder, Thomas Sorrell, who apprenticed with one of George Washington’s uncles), Frances, and Spencer.
 John Ariss the architect died childless, but Frances married and had children, as did Spencer and Elizabeth.